Exabyte-io/documentation/docs/tutorials/dft/electronic/surface-energy.md

 This tutorial page explains how to calculate the [surface energy](../../../properties-directory/scalar/surface-energy.md) of [materials](../../../materials/overview.md) based on [Density Functional Theory](../../../models-directory/dft/overview.md).
 We consider crystalline silicon in its standard equilibrium cubic-diamond crystal structure, and use [Quantum ESPRESSO](../../../software-directory/modeling/quantum-espresso/overview.md) as our main simulation engine during this tutorial.

+More information on the conduction of surface energy calculations, together with their results on a sample set of materials, can be found in Ref. [^1].

 ## Verifications

 In order to enable the surface energy calculations, the following checks have to be performed: